 where $\mathcal{M}$ is the invariant amplitude, $q_c$ is the relative momentum of the incoming $\gamma N$ system, and $Q_c$ is the relative momentum of the outgoing $\phi N$ system.
 The $\theta$ represents the polar angle of the produced $\phi$ meson in the center-of-mass frame with respect to the direction of the incoming photon.
 The spin dependent effects are neglected here.
 Namely the extracted amplitude is spin averaged.

-Due to the momentum mismatch, it is not likely to find the $N_{s\bar{s}}$ bound state in the $\phi$ production from a proton target.
-With the help of the fermi motion, the probability of the bound state formation is expected to be enhanced in the $\phi$ meson sub- or near-threshold production from heavy nuclei.
+Because of the momentum mismatch, it is not likely to find the $N_{s\bar{s}}$ bound state in the $\phi$ production from a proton target.
+With the help of the Fermi motion, the probability of the bound state formation is expected to be enhanced in the $\phi$ meson sub- or near-threshold production from heavy nuclei.
 Therefore we choose gold ($^{197}$Au) as the target here.
 To describe bound nucleons in a gold nucleus, we extract the momentum and the energy distributions of nucleons inside a gold nucleus from the data in~\cite{Dutta:2003yt}.
 Here we assume an isotropic momentum distribution.
 The results are shown in Fig.~\ref{goldnucleus}.

 Following the procedure in~\cite{Gao:2000az}, we calculate the total cross section of the $N_{s\bar{s}}$ bound state photoproduction on a gold target.
 As shown in Fig.~\ref{sigmaphoton}, the cross section of $N_{s\bar{s}}$ photoproduction has a maximum below the threshold $E_\gamma=1.57$\,GeV.
 This feature is consistent with the calculation in~\cite{Gao:2000az}.
-As expected, the cross section drops with the photon energy above the threshold due to the increasing $\phi N$ relative momentum.
+As expected, the cross section drops with the photon energy above the threshold because of the increasing $\phi N$ relative momentum.

 To investigate the feasibility of an experimental search for the $N_{s\bar{s}}$ bound state, we perform a simulation according to the configuration of CLAS12 at Jefferson Lab.
 Based on the calculation in the previous section, the $N_{s\bar{s}}$ decay is dominated by the $\phi$ meson decay.
 Thus the bound state can be reconstructed from the $NKK$ channel.
-Due to the detection issue, we restrict the nucleon in the bound state to be a proton, which means the cross section is divided by a factor of $Z/A=79/197$, since the proton and the neutron are not differentiated in our model calculation.
+Because of the detection issue, we restrict the nucleon in the bound state to be a proton, which means the cross section is divided by a factor of $Z/A=79/197$, because the proton and the neutron are not differentiated in our model calculation.
 In addition, the two kaons in the final state are required to be $K^+K^-$ because of the difficulty of the $K^0_L$ detection.
 Assuming the same branch ratio of the $K^+K^-$ decay channel of the nucleon-bound $\phi$ meson as the one of the free $\phi$ meson, 48.9\%~\cite{Olive:2016xmw}, we obtain the branch ratio of the $pK^+K^-$ decay channel for $N_{s\bar{s}}$ as 46.5\% (see Table~\ref{width}).